wp-plugins/cp-reservation-calendar/README.txt

 * Minor bug fixes
 * Fixed issues related to the get_site_url when WP site not in the default folder

+= 1.1.7 =
+* Security updates (Thanks to Christian Mondragon Uriel Zarate)
+* Update to the function that generates the IPN url.
+* Fixed bug in email processing.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

 == Upgrade Notice ==

 Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

-= 1.1.6 =
+= 1.1.7 =
-* Compatible with the latest WP versions
+* Security updates (Thanks to Christian Mondragon Uriel Zarate)
-* Better interface and access to the plugin options
+* Update to the function that generates the IPN url.
-* Minor bug fixes
+* Fixed bug in email processing.
-* Fixed issues related to the get_site_url when WP site not in the default folder

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support